Three variations on the linear independence of grouplikes in a coalgebra: Grouplikes over id-unipotents in a bialgebra

 \begin{remark} The $L$ in Theorem~\ref{thm.1} is a $\kk$-submodule of $B$.
 (This is easily seen directly: If $u \in B$ and $v \in B$ are id-unipotent with degree-upper bounds $p$ and $q$, respectively, then $\lambda u + \mu v$ is id-unipotent with degree-upper bound $\max\left\{p,q\right\}$ for any $\lambda, \mu \in \kk$.)

 It can be shown that $L$ is a $\kk$-subalgebra of $B$.
 (See Corollary~\ref{cor.L.subalg} further below; we will not need this to prove Theorem~\ref{thm.1}.)
-We do not know if $L$ is a $\kk$-subcoalgebra of $B$. \end{remark}
+In general, $L$ is not a $\kk$-subcoalgebra of $B$.
+(See Example~\ref{exa.L.not-subcoalg} for a counterexample.) \end{remark}

 \begin{remark} Example~\ref{exa.grouplike.gx} illustrates why we required Assumption 2 to hold in Theorem~\ref{thm.1}.
 Indeed, in this example, $\overline{g}$ is grouplike, and $\overline{x}$ is id-unipotent (with degree-upper bound $1$), so the equality $\overline{x} \overline{g} = \overline{g} \overline{x} = 0$ shows that even the single grouplike element $\overline{g}$ is not $L$-linearly independent.